-- 1. Authorization.
-Personal social media should not include any representation of being official District social media without authorization from the District HR Department.
-Any use of District representations existing without prior authorization will be subject to removal.
-As appropriate, a recommendation for disciplinary action may result. - 2.
-Content Disclaimer.
-Any approved official presence on social media sites outside of official District social media shall include the following text:
+- Authorization.
+Personal social media should not include any representation of being official District social media. - Content Disclaimer.
+Any approved official presence on social media site outside of official district social media shall include the following text:

 "The views expressed on this site do not reflect the views of the Delano Union School District.
 This site contains user-created content which is not endorsed by the District.
 The purpose of this site is" ... (then specify the purpose).